Trendy Tradition Of Coloring Easter Eggs

+The pack comes with 15 differently patterned easter eggs.
 Web there’s evidence that such eggs were colored — especially red, a color thought to signify joy — to be given as gifts in the 16th and 17th centuries, levin adds, and residents of a southwestern.
-For more years than i can remember, we’ve been coloring our easter eggs using cotton swabs as daubers to create designs.
-Why do we hunt for easter eggs?
+Sometimes, the missionaries would paint biblical scenes on the eggs and hide them.

 More articles